-Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain back-office services such as information technology, payroll, and finance and accounting services.
-The Company's back-office services were provided by a third-party service provider under an agreement that expired on December 31, 2021 for finance and accounting services, and the finance and accounting services were insourced back to Hydro One in 2022.
-For payroll, an extension of services with a third-party service provider expired on December 31, 2023, with such services being insourced back to Hydro One in 2024.
+Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain information technology.
+The Company has insourced certain other back-office services, including payroll, which services were previously provided by a thirdparty service provider.
 The Company's information technology services are provided by a third-party service provider under an agreement that was extended for two additional one-year terms expiring March 1, 2026.
-The Company's facilities management services are provided by a third-party service provider under an agreement that expires on September 15, 2024, with an option for the Company to renew the agreement for an additional term of three years, at the Company's discretion.
+The Company's facilities management services are provided by a third-party service provider under an agreement that expires on September 14, 2027, following the exercise of a three-year extension option by the Company in 2024.